schmidsi/yearn-vaults-v2-subgraph/README.md

 1. Make sure your installed version of graph is newer than 0.22.0 using `graph --version`
 2. If you don't have Postgres installed, install it; https://github.com/LimeChain/matchstick#quick-start-
 3. Run `yarn prepare:mainnet` or `yarn prepare:fantom` to prepare `subgraph.yaml`.
-4. Run `graph test`.
+4. Run `yarn test`.
 Graph CLI should download and install a binary for the testing framework, [Matchstick](https://github.com/LimeChain/matchstick).
 Once the testing framework is set up, the tests will be run.
    If this does not work, you may need to compile Matchstick locally and run tests using `$matchstick_build_dir/matchstick` instead.

 ## Network Configuration